NONPROFIT AND BUSINESS SUPPORT

 Energy Efficiency + Renewable Energy Projects for Food Shelves

-An important first step is getting an energy audit.
-An energy audit is a review of your facility by a professional which includes recommended actions and projects.
-Talk to your gas or electric utility providers and learn what's included in an energy assessment.
+An energy audit is a review of your facility by a professional which often includes recommended actions and projects.
+Talk to your gas or electric utility providers to find out if they offer incentives or recommendations, and learn what's included in an energy audit.

 LIGHTING